-Due to recent circumstances in Japan, it has become more difficult to have cooperation from domestic organizations concerned if a training program gives them little financial advantage.
+Due to recent circumstances in Japan, it has become more difficult to have cooperation from domestic organizations in training programs with little financial advantage.
 Regardless of the number of participants, whether it is one or more than ten, the amount of effort needed to plan and prepare a program is not much different.
 Therefore, it has become more difficult to obtain cooperation as far as Country-Focused Training Programs are concerned.
-Moreover, it is not easy to obtain consent for an additional training program from an organization that already conducts an Group and Region-Focused Training Programs of the same content.
+Moreover, it is not easy to obtain consent for additional training programs from organizations that already conduct Group and Region-Focused Training Programs of the same content.

-Furthermore, other improvements are being carried out to make the Group and Region-Focused Training Programs more useful in support of the JICA programs/projects: for example, making a group training program respond better to individual needs, and making the most of the synergy of multinational programs where different experiences can be shared.
+Furthermore, other improvements are being carried out to make the Group and Region-Focused Training Programs more useful in support of the JICA programs/projects: for example, making group training programs respond better to individual needs, and making the most of the synergy of multinational programs where different experiences can be shared.